DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-29-adding-date-of-birth-to-the-add-mentor-flow.md

     key: funding-mentors-adding-mentors-date-of-birth
 ---

-Previously, when users wanted to add a mentor to the service, they simply needed to enter a teacher reference number (TRN) to find the teacher.
+Previously, when users wanted to add a mentor to the service, they simply needed to enter a teacher reference number (TRN) to find the teacher in the database of qualified teachers (DQT).
+This look-up then returned the teacher’s first and last name.

 We updated the ‘Add mentor’ flow for school and support users to include the date of birth when searching for a teacher to improve information security.
+The new approach, using two pieces of information to perform the look-up, was approved by the Office of Data Protection (ODPO) and the Teaching Regulation Agency (TRA), which are responsible for the DQT.

 ## What we changed